danimsteger/svg-logo-maker/README.md

 ## Credits

 This project was entirely created by Danielle Steger.
 To complete this project, several articles on "MDN Web Docs" and "W3Schools" were referenced.
-Additionally, referenced materials provided by edX Boot Camps LLC were referenced.
-This project was completed with the use of node and several npm modules including Inquirer8.2.4, Colors, jest and their corresponding documentation was referenced as well.
+Additionally, materials provided by edX Boot Camps LLC were referenced.
+This project was completed with the use of node and several npm modules including Inquirer8.2.4, Colors, Jest and their corresponding documentation was referenced as well.

-To create a maximum character length for the text input, Inquirer MaxLength-Input-Prompt was used and the documentation that was referenced to do so is linked [here](https://www.npmjs.com/package/inquirer-maxlength-input-prompt)
+To create a maximum character length for the text input, Inquirer MaxLength-Input-Prompt was used and the documentation that was referenced to do so is linked [here](https://www.npmjs.com/package/inquirer-maxlength-input-prompt).